Yay, a new round-up of super awesome activities for boys.

 Plus, and this is important: Don’t forget that Exploring Leads to Learning.
 The article includes ideas for different ages.
 Make this a priority.

 And if all of those activities are not enough to keep your boys having a screen-free blast, try our summer guide for boys which has over 150 more ideas.
-Or other fun activities for boys including magic tricks.

 Our time with our boys is brief, let’s make the most of it.